PavelDorofeev/Fork-Sql-Qt-4.8.1--SQLite-3--relations--calc-fields/README.md

-This is a development of QSqlTableModel and QTableView basedclasses on Qt 4.8.1 .
+This is a development of QSqlTableModel and QTableView classes made on Qt 4.8.1 .
 Beta version 9.0.x.x

 This is a free and opensource project (GPL license).